-Siege of storms: D.C. area could see thundery downpours daily through the weekend
+Severe thunderstorm watch for D.C. area until 9 p.m.

 On Tuesday, scattered storm cells erupted along the eastern peaks of the Appalachians and drifted over the I-95 corridor by late afternoon.
 Several of these became locally severe, and the weather hazards included pockets of damaging gusts and particularly intense lightning.

-On this day, the approach of a weak wave in the upper level flow (called a shortwave) along the Mason-Dixon Line helped trigger more widespread activity.
+On this day, the approach of a weak wave in the upper-level flow (called a shortwave) along the Mason-Dixon Line helped trigger more widespread activity.
 But as with the previous day, there was no cold front sweeping through, nor a surface low-pressure system, to help kick off widespread, vigorous uplift of air.

 One of these cells pulsed to severe levels over eastern Fairfax County, blasting the region with a downburst of damaging wind.
 The figure below shows a radar image of the storm cell (left panel) and its damaging outflow of wind (right panel).